 - In the minimum closure problem we seek to find a closed set with minimum total weight.
 This can be solved by negating the weights on the nodes in G to obtain G^- , constructing $G^-{s,t}$ just as before, and solving for the maximum closure.
-Under this construction, the source set of a minimum s-t cut on $G{s,t}$ is a minimum closed set on G. See Figure 23 for a numerical example. - The selection problem is a special case of the maximum closure problem.
+Under this construction, the source set of a minimum s - t cut on $G{s,t}$ is a minimum closed set on G. See Figure 23 for a numerical example. - The selection problem is a special case of the maximum closure problem, in that it is defined on a bipartite graph, rather than a general graph.